inner-clarity/InnerSight/docs/en/emotional_blackmail.md

 **Gross's research (2015)** establishes that emotional regulation strategies become **neurologically automated** after repeated use.
 Once consolidated, they are not easily modifiable by "willpower" or social pressure.

 **Critical implication:**
-Demanding that a person "stop using" an unconventional regulatory mechanism without specialized clinical intervention is equivalent to asking them to "stop having migraines."
-The strategy is integrated into physiology, not conscious choice.
+Asking someone to stop a consolidated regulatory strategy—without professional support—is like asking them to ignore persistent physical pain.
+It is not a matter of will, but of neurological functioning.

 ### Functionality as Ethical and Clinical Criterion